ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-68.md

-There are no additional requirements for the Swiss EPR extension of the Retrieve Document [ITI-68] transaction defined in the MHD Profile which is published in the IHE ITI Trial Implementation “Mobile Access to Health Documents”.
+This section describes the additional requirements for the Swiss EPR of the [Retrieve Document [ITI-68]](https://profiles.ihe.net/ITI/MHD/ITI-68.html) transaction defined in the MHD Profile published in the IHE ITI Trial Implementation “Mobile Access to Health Documents”.

 ### Scope